 The Company's uses of cash at present occur, and in the future are expected to occur, principally in two areas, namely, funding of its general and administrative expenditures and its exploration activities.
-Those exploration activities include Phase 1 of the exploration and evaluation of the Mulloy Project, as set out in the Technical Report and as summarized above under "Exploration and Projects".
-Under the Option Agreement, for the Company to acquire 90% of the legal and beneficial right, title and interest in and to the Mulloy Project, the Company has to complete the Feasibility Study.
+Those exploration activities include Phase 1 of the exploration and evaluation of the Mulloy Project, as set out in the Technical Report.
+Under the Option Agreement, for the Company to acquire 90% of the legal and beneficial right, title and interest in and to the Mulloy Project, the Company has to complete a feasibility study.
 Such a study will involve exploration and data verification.
 Management may reassess its planned expenditures based on the degree of success of its exploration program, the Company's working capital resources, the scope of work required to advance the exploration of the Mulloy Project, and the overall condition of the financial markets.

-The Company's working capital of \$111,495 at March 31, 2019, is not anticipated to be adequate to complete the Phase 1 and Phase 2 programs recommended by the Technical Report (see "Overall Performance and Outlook" and "Exploration and Projects" above).
-The Company will require additional equity financing in order to complete its planned objectives (see "Proposed Transaction" above).
+The Company's working capital of \$207,788 at March 31, 2020, is not anticipated to be adequate to complete the Phase 1 and Phase 2 programs recommended by the Technical Report (see "Overall Performance and Outlook" and "Exploration and Projects" above).
+The Company will require additional equity financing in order to complete its planned objectives.